splewis/get5/documentation/docs/match_schema.md

     strings consisting of any valid combination of `team1_ban`, `team2_ban`, `team1_pick` and `team2_pick`.
 37. _Optional_<br>Whether to configure the match for [Wingman mode](../wingman).
 If this is enabled, `players_per_team` defaults to `2` instead of `5`.<br><br>**`Default: false`**
+38. _Optional_<br>The ID of the team.
+This can be used to link the team to an external resource, such as a database ID.
+    The ID is included in the event system for events that include a team.

 !!! info "Team assignment priority"